 There are many hands-on interactive displays to entertain all age groups, including new interactive consoles and a specially designed ‘Lorry Driving Experience’ for the young and young at heart.
 Not to forget of course the fine display of historic vehicles, engines and transport related artefacts.

 In addition, a brand-new Archives Department was constructed within the existing building.
 The museum is home to a huge collection of technical literature and photographic materials.
 A team of archivists works continually at preserving early photographs and supplying information worldwide to those who may be writing books or reconditioning old vehicles.

-The Jim Clark Motorsport Museum is a brand-new visitor experience which opened July 2019.
+The Jim Clark Motorsport Museum is a brand-new visitor experience which opened in June 2019.

 This is a £1.6 million project supported by Scottish Borders Council, NHLF, The Jim Clark Trust, The Jim Clark Memorial Room Trust and charity Live Borders.